polkadot-developers/polkadot-docs/develop/blockchains/deployment/generate-chain-specs.md

 cargo install staging-chain-spec-builder
 ```

-To verify the installation, run the following command:
+To verify the installation, run the following:

 ```bash
 chain-spec-builder --help